-ICC Is Helping Special Interests Steamroll the Code Development Process
+ICC Helps Special Interests Steamroll Code Development Process

 The ICC wants to change how the nation’s model building energy code is developed—moving it from an open process to having it be developed by a committee without input from the local government building officials who administer it.
 Public comment period ends January 11.